cferdinandi/adventure/content/rules.md

 1. Every adventure has critical encounters that are required to drive the story to it's natural conclusion.
 2. Players are free to explore the world and deviate from the main storyline.

-It's the *Guide's* job to encourage exploration when appropriate for the players' ages and skill levels, and help steer players back towards the critical encounters if they drift too far.
+It's the *Game Master's* job to encourage exploration when appropriate for the players' ages and skill levels, and help steer players back towards the critical encounters if they drift too far.

-### Creating worlds
+### Creating Worlds

 You can play *Adventure* entirely as a word-based RPG, and let your players use their imaginations.

 However, depending on the age and interests of your players, it might be more fun and interesting if you added a physical element to the game.
 You can create sets for each of your encounters by sketching simple maps in a notebook, building them with Lego blocks, or using toys that you already have.

-**[Every premade adventure comes with printable maps](/adventures/)** that are labeled and annotated to help the *Guide* run the adventure.
-I've also put together some **[unlabeled maps you can print out](/downloads/)** to run your own adventures.
+**[Every premade adventure comes with printable maps](/adventures/)** that are labeled and annotated to help the *Game Master* run the adventure.
+They also include unlabeled versions so that players don't know where key actions are going to happen.

 It can be a lot of fun to use action figures or paper cutouts for each of the characters, and let them move through physical environments as you play.